TodoLegal/TodoLegal/docs/NOTIFICATION_RESCHEDULING.md

 rails notifications:reschedule_pro_users
 ```

 **Description:** Reschedules notification jobs for all Pro users (users with active Stripe subscriptions or Admin/Pro permissions).
-Jobs are scheduled with 30-minute intervals between each user to minimize resource consumption.
+Jobs are scheduled with a 12-hour buffer plus 30-minute intervals between each user to minimize resource consumption.

 **What it does:**
 - Identifies all Pro users (Stripe subscribers + Admin/Pro permission holders)